Manitoba: a province with a rich history and economic potential

 Springfield is a large rural municipality bordering Winnipeg.
 It's known for its low prices and low unemployment rate.
 The main economic activity in Springfield is farming.
 However, many residents work in Winnipeg, making it an excellent option for those who want to combine the benefits of working in the provincial capital with living in a quiet rural area.

-Excellent Education for Everyone
+Excellent Education Options

 Manitoba

 Currently, Manitoba has a law requiring children aged 7 to 16 to attend school.
-Primary education is in English or French.
+Primary education is provided in English or French.
 The province has 35 government-subsidized schools and 44 non-subsidized schools.
 These schools are not required to follow the provincial curriculum and can modify it.

 Manitoba is also known for its universities: